Rishabh-tesla-arc/Traffic-Detection-Counting/README.md

 <h2>📝 Note</h2>

-Technologies used in the project:
+For improvements in this projet:

 *   Currently I am using Yolov8 nano, so the prediction accuracy is low
 *   Use the higher version of Yolov8 (instead of nano, go for medium or large) or higher version